digitaldelinquent/dotfiles/README.md

 sudo make install
 ```

-10. To utilize the zsh extensions, you need to install the plugins into your
+10. Lastly, to utilize the zsh extensions, you need to install the plugins into your
     system as follows:

 ```